deba4667/RedLine_Landing/README.md

 ---

-## 5. 🎬 Re-deployment Flow
+## 5. Re-deployment Flow

-No video has been recorded yet.
  Here is the step-by-step re-deployment process:

 **When a code change is made:**